 Early intervention: what is it?

-Early intervention is specialised support for children with disability, autism or other additional needs including developmental delay.
+Early intervention is specialised support for children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs.

-Early intervention should happen as soon as possible after a child’s needs are identified.
+Early intervention should happen as soon as possible after your child’s needs are identified.
 It might include therapies, supports, education and so on.

 You’ll also hear the terms early childhood intervention and early childhood early intervention.
 These refer to therapies and supports for children and their families in the early years from birth until children start school.

-Early intervention is the best way to support the development and wellbeing of children with disability, autism or other additional needs including developmental delay.
-It can help children develop the skills they need to take part in everyday activities.
+Early intervention is the best way to support the development and wellbeing of children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs.
+It can help children and teenagers develop the skills they need to take part in everyday activities.
 Sometimes children who get early intervention need less or no support as they get older.

 How does early intervention work?